neochiken/Merethic/README.md

 | Minimum     | 450GB         | SATA SSD            |
 | Recommended | 600GB         | NVMe SSD            |

-## Creation Club Content

->[!WARNING]
-> Merethic requires all Creation Club content - **you need the $20 AE upgrade from Steam to install!**
->
-> Remember to download all of it from the Creations menu in the vanilla game before starting the Wabbajack install.

 ## Non-Nexus Mods
 I recommend you download all of the non-Nexus hosted mods before starting the Wabbajack install.
 Links to all of these mods can be found on the [GitHub Wiki](https://github.com/iAmMe27/Merethic/wiki).